Gemista (pronounced as yeh-mee-STAH), are Greek stuffed tomatoes and peppers filled with rice and herbs, baked with potatoes, in a tomato sauce.

 - 3 tbsp dried mint

-- 2 tbsp raisins
+- 2 tbsp raisins (or goji berries, optional)

-- 3 cups of tomato pulp, puréed
+- 2 cups tomato pulp, puréed (divided)

 - ½ cup parsley, finely copped

-- 1 ½ cups olive oil
+- 3/4 cup olive oil

 - Salt, pepper, oregano

-- Wash the tomatoes and peppers.
-Cut a horizontal slice off the top or bottom side of the tomato.
-Use a knife to cut off the larger chunks of their flesh and finish by using a teaspoon to scoop out the tomato flesh.
-Put it in a food processor and then purée.
+- Cut a horizontal slice off the top or bottom side of the tomato.
+Use a knife to cut off the larger chunks of their flesh and finish by using a teaspoon to scoop out the tomato flesh Put it in a food processor and then purée.

-- Put the tomatoes and peppers in a large baking pan and season the interior with salt.
+- Put them in a large baking pan and season the interior with salt.

-- Add the mint, raisins, salt, pepper and oregano and mix.
-Add the puréed tomato and simmer for five minutes or until the fluid is absorbed.
-Mix in the parsley and set aside to cool.
+- Add half of the puréed tomato and simmer for five minutes or until the juices are absorbed Mix in the parsley and set aside to cool.